indico/indico-user-docs/user_guide/conference_abstract_call.md

 ![](/assets/conference_reviewers.png)

-The idea is that you can have a team of specialists for specific tracks, such as “online computing”, one of our track.
+The idea is that you can have a team of specialists for specific tracks, such as “Online Computing”, in the example above.

-click on “add” under either reviewers or conveners for a selected track (or for “all tracks” at the top), search for existing users, and add them.
+You may _Add_ Reviewers or Ronveners for a selected track (or for “all tracks” at the top).
+You will be offered the possibility to _Search_ for existing users and add them.

-click on “save” once you’ve chosen all your roles.
+Click on _Save_ once you’ve chosen all the relevant people for these roles.